strictdoc-project/strictdoc-templates/templates/DO-178C/README.md

 apt install texlive-latex-extra
 ```

-To rebuild spinx html and pdf:
-ninja

 known limitations:
 - requirement shall have a title to get proper sphinx cross reference.
-- autodoxygenfile not supported by strictdoc
+- Doxygen directives not yet supported by strictdoc 0.0.40, in the backlog
-- assets ``img.*`` not displayed by strictdoc
+- assets ``img.*`` not displayed by strictdoc 0.0.40, in the backlog.